mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.29.0 ---
+    - change --cache-pause-initial from yes/no flag to number of seconds for initial buffer
     - drop --opensles-sample-rate, as --audio-samplerate should be used if desired
     - drop deprecated --videotoolbox-format, --ff-aid, --ff-vid, --ff-sid, --ad-spdif-dtshd, --softvol options